icons

 Understanding and applying these provisions can substantially help in capital gains tax savings from your property sale.

-5. Use of the Cost Inflation Index: Using the cost inflation index to adjust acquisition cost for inflation can lower taxable capital gains for properties held over two years.
+• Use of the Cost Inflation Index: Adjusting acquisition cost for inflation using the cost inflation index can lower taxable capital gains for properties held over two years.

 By now, the capital gains on property sales are taxable under the Income Tax Act.
 However, the tax deduction rate will depend on the type of asset.
 If you are still confused about paying your taxes, contact our NoBroker financial experts, who will guide you.
 For more such tax-related information, visit our blog site.
 Click below for Legal advice from NoBroker.